PureStorage-OpenConnect/Monitoring/README.md

  *check_purefa_perf.py endpoint api_token [--vol volname][--tw RANGE[,RANGE,...]] [--tc RANGE[,RANGE,...]] [--t TIMEOUT]*

-   Nagios plugin to retrieve the six (6) basic KPIs from a Pure Storage FlashArray.
-   Bandwidth counters (read/write), IOPs counters (read/write) and latency (read/write) are collected from the The plugin has two mandatory arguments:  'endpoint', which specifies the target FA and 'apitoken', which specifies the autentication token for the REST call session.
+The plugin has two mandatory arguments:  'endpoint', which specifies the target FA and 'apitoken', which specifies the autentication token for the REST call session.
 A third optional parameter, 'volname' can be used to check a specific named volume.
 In addition to these parameters, the plugin accepts multiple warning and critical threshold parameters in positional order:
    1st threshold refers to write latency
    2nd threshold refers to read latency
    3rd threshold refers to write bandwidth
    4th threshold refers to read bandwidth
    5th threshold refers to write IOPS
    6th threshold refers to read IOPS.

 ###### Example